Book Review: Our Moon Has Blood Clots by Rahul Pandita

 In the book, Pandita first recalls the attacks on Kashmiri Pandits in Baramulla and other areas during the 1947–48 invasion by Pakistan, when violence, looting, and killings forced many families to flee temporarily, even though a large number eventually returned to the Valley.
 That phase was marked by chaos of war and border invasion rather than targeted, sustained intimidation.

-Pandita then provides details of the 1990 exodus that was created by systematic threats, selective killings, and an atmosphere of fear created by militancy from within the Valley itself, leading to a near-total and permanent displacement of the community.
-Well-known Pandits—intellectuals, officials, judges, teachers—were killed selectively, creating an atmosphere of fear.
+Pandita then provides details of the 1990 exodus that was created by systematic threats, selective killings, and an atmosphere of fear created by militancy from within the Valley itself.
+Well-known Pandits - intellectuals, officials, judges and teachers were killed selectively, creating an atmosphere of fear.
 Along with the Kashmiri Pandits, there were liberal & communist Muslims who were also hounded out of their homes terrorized by putting names on

 hit-lists.
 Kashmir was in the state of chaos